You are here

 The worldwide shortage of semaglutide started to affect Australia in early 2022 when Novo Nordisk couldn’t supply enough Ozempic to meet an unexpected increase in demand due to off-label prescribing for weight loss.

 Making Ozempic involves a complex process to produce semaglutide using specialised equipment in a unique manufacturing setting.
 This means that increasing supply for a global shortage is taking some time.

 Why the TGA can’t stop off-label prescribing

-Off-label prescribing is a regular occurrence in the Australian healthcare system, particularly for uncommon diseases and conditions or underrepresented patient groups.
+Off-label prescribing involves prescriptions to treat conditions other than those approved by the TGA.
+It is a regular occurrence in the Australian healthcare system, particularly for uncommon diseases and conditions or underrepresented patient groups.

 The TGA does not have the power to regulate the clinical decisions of health professionals and is unable to prevent doctors from using their clinical judgement to prescribe Ozempic for other health conditions.

 What the TGA is doing about the Ozempic shortage

 The TGA’s role in medicine shortages is to reduce the impact on patients where possible.
 In the Ozempic shortage, we:

 - approved multiple overseas semaglutide medicines that can be used while the Ozempic that is registered in Australia is unavailable

 - work with wholesalers to distribute stock fairly when it is available